 Scene-stealing South Africa is renowned as a heady swirl of cultures, cuisines and glorious natural wonders.
 A legendarily luxurious South African safari crowns every visit in glory – and these further highlights are vaut le detour.

 If you’ve only heard of a handful of spots for safari, Kruger National Park is undoubtedly one of them.
 South Africa’s most famous animal-rich idyll, Kruger’s expanse of wilderness could fit well over 5,000 Central Parks within its borders – with ample room for a few dozen elephant herds on the fringes.
-This is safari as civilized as it comes: tarmac roads are baby-bottom smooth, the boutique airport gives the impression of a stylish private hangar.
+This is luxury safari as civilized as it comes: tarmac roads are baby-bottom smooth, the boutique airport gives the impression of a stylish private hangar.
 Founded in 1926, South Africa’s largest national park is home to a plethora of iconic African beauties: amongst more than 140 species are the iconic Big Five – in all their magnificent bold, hairy, horny and tantalisingly toothsome numbers.
 Of particular note are the splendid packs of African wild dogs, a species not often seen but, if you’re as lucky us, you’ll delight in observing a mottled, big-eared pack reunite after a long day’s hunt with peels of yips and howls.
-The neighbouring land known as Sabi Sand (a collection of private game reserves connected by unfenced and splendidly untamed geography) benefits from the same healthy wildlife populations that move between their terrain and Kruger.
-Indulgent, sophisticated, ever serene, the lodges and camps located within Sabi Sands are among of our favourites.
+The neighbouring land known as Sabi Sand (a collection of private luxury game reserves connected by unfenced and splendidly untamed geography) benefits from the same healthy wildlife populations that move between their terrain and Kruger.
+Indulgent, sophisticated, ever serene, the lodges and camps located within Sabi Sands are among of our favourites for safari.
 The likes of Cheetah Plains, Tengile River Lodge, Londolozi, and Ulusaba set the bar tippy-top-high for their showcase luxurious villas, elevated cuisine and wines, and downright world-class attention to detail.

 Without a doubt, the powers that be did some of their finest creation work on these verdant, undulating hills of wonder.
 Any South Africa safari visit – be it a first, a second or, if you’re as lucky as some, serial repeaters – begs an excursion to the Cape Winelands.
 Justifiably considered the culinary capital of South Africa, this exuberantly fertile region has also earned something of a reputation for wine… and then some.
 A sunny Cape day is well spent on toastings, tastings, lunching and art tours (estates such as Delaire Graff and Takara are home to some world-class collections displayed both indoors and out).
 No matter your preferred tipple, you’ll find a flutter of handsome Sauvignon Blancs, Chardonnays, Chenin Blancs, Merlots and Cabs unique to these parts.
 Alongside some exquisite wines, prepare for sumptuous dining, stunning scenery and a good day out.